cjus/hydra-hpp/article.md

 ## Summary

 In this article we've seen how Hydra and a few methods allowed us to build a distributed multiplayer game using messaging.
 We saw how sending a message was as simple as using a formatted JavaScript object and the `hydra.sendMessage` function.
-Using Hydra's underlying service discovery features players where able to find and communicate with one another.
+Using Hydra's underlying service discovery features players were able to find and communicate with one another.

 If you'd like to learn more about Hydra, see our [last post here on RisingStack](https://community.risingstack.com/tutorial-building-expressjs-based-microservices-using-hydra) or visit the Hydra [Github repo](https://github.com/flywheelsports/fwsp-hydra).